neighborland/mobu/README.md

 Mobu provides a Rails controller concern called DetectMobile.
 Mobu does server-side User Agent detection to categorize requests as mobile, tablet, or default.

 Mobu modifies your rails view paths based on the request type.
+It does not require custom MIME types or separate subdomains.

 ## Install